Man charged with kidnap and murder of 53-year-old in Leicester

 A man has been charged with the kidnapping and murder of a man in his 50s in Leicester.

-Daryoush Kholghnik, 33, has been charged after 53-year-old Tala Tala was found dead in a house in Harrow Road on Friday afternoon.
+Daryoush Kholghnik, 33, has been charged after 53-year-old Tala Tala was found dead in a house in Harrow Road on the afternoon of Friday 24 March.

 Kholghnik, of Vaughan Way, Leicester, has also been charged with two counts of blackmail against two others, and will appear at Leicester Magistrates’ Court on Tuesday, Leicestershire Police said.